leannejf/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Imputing missing values
-A quick examination of the original datasets reveals there are 2304 missing values,and all of those occur in the "steps" variable.
+A quick examination of the original datasets reveals there are 2304 missing values, and all of those occur in the "steps" variable.

 ```r
 sapply(activity, function(x) sum(is.na(x)))